Bitwit Logo Contest

 Fonts - Please submit all font names with the design.

 Photoshop Files - Please include all layers in final submissions.
-It is sometimes helpful to be able to separate layers when revising art for screen printing.
+It is sometimes helpful to be able to separate layers when revising art.
 Remember, if the design is full color (more than 6) or has lots of shading, a transparent background is required for our color separation software.

 Vector Files - Please keep vector files to 6 or less color, preferably 4 colors.
 Please use Pantone colors or spot colors if you know how.
 If not, please use CMYK.
 Please include font names with final submissions.